 Industrial (I): The purpose of this land use category is to provide for a full range of light and heavy industrial uses.
 Types of uses that would be permitted include manufacturing, processing, distribution, and storage.
-Incompatible, non-industrial uses, excluding support services, shall be discouraged.
-Industrial lands in Rural Regions may have uses which support agriculture, timber resource production, mineral extraction, or other resource utilization.
-This designation is considered appropriate within Community Regions, Rural Centers and Rural Regions.
+Incompatible, non-industrial uses, excluding support services, shall be prohibited.
+Industrial uses shall be restricted to industrial lands within, or in close proximity to, Community Regions and Rural Centers.
+Industrial lands in Rural Regions shall be constrained to uses which support on-site agriculture, timber resource production, mineral extraction, or other resource utilization.
+In the Rural Regions, no additional land shall be designated for industrial uses.
+This designation is considered appropriate within Community Regions, Rural Centers and, subject to the limitation described above, Rural Regions.